 How much should a pair of kosher tefillin cost?

 If you want durable tefillin with very well-written parchments, well-crafted boxes, thick leather and quality straps, expect to pay around $500 to $700.
 (This is not so expensive if you consider that they can be used some 300 days a year for several decades.)
 Top quality tefillin with all the strictest halachic features and frills can run upwards of $1,000.
 Inexpensive types of tefillin are referred to as tefillin dakkot, tefillin peshutim mehudarim and tefillin peshutim.
 They range in price from under $200 to around $400.

 What are tefillin peshutim?

 Tefillin peshutim employ a simple design.
 The head tefillin (“tefillin shel rosh“) is made using several pieces of parchment to form the inner walls, and glued within a slit square to divide it into the four required compartments.
-Since it is unclear whether this can be viewed as a single piece, you have to rely on halachic leniencies to considered kosher.
-Generally tefillin peshutim should only be purchased when there is no alternative.
+Since it is unclear whether this can be viewed as a single piece, you have to rely on halachic leniencies for it to be considered kosher.
+Generally tefillin peshutim should only be purchased when there is no viable alternative.

 What are tefillin peshutim mehudarim?

 Tefillin peshutim mehudarim can be roughly translated as “superior simple design.”
 The boxes are made of a single piece of leather as required.
-When finished, tefillin peshutim mehudarim look almost identical to the more expensive cowhide type, but are less durable.
+Since they are made with budget consumers in mind, typically the straps, construction, parchments, sewing and painting are of a lower caliber.

 What are tefillin dakkot?